lammps/lammps/doc/src/bond_bpm_rotational.rst

 restrictions.
 Further details can be found in the `:doc: how to
 <Howto_BPM>` page on BPMs.

+If the *store/local* keyword is used, this fix will track bonds that break during the simulation.
+Whenever a bond breaks, data is processed and transferred to an internal fix labeled *fix_ID*.
+This allows the local data to be accessed by other LAMMPS commands.

+Following any optional keyword/value arguments, a list of one or more attributes is specified.
+These include the IDs of the two atoms in the bond.
+The other attributes for the two atoms include the timestep during which the bond broke and the current/initial center of mass position of the two atoms.

-This bond style tracks broken bonds and can record them using an instance of :doc:`fix store/local <fix_store_local>` if the *store/local* keyword is used followed by the ID of the fix and then a series of bond attributes.
+This bond style tracks broken bonds and records the requested attributes.
+Data is continuously accumulated over intervals of *N* timesteps.
+At the end of each interval, all of the saved accumulated data is deleted to make room for new data.
+Individual datum may therefore persist anywhere between *1* to *N* timesteps depending on when they are saved.
+This data can be accessed using the *fix_ID* and a :doc:`dump local <dump_local>` command.
+To ensure all data is output, the dump frequency should correspond to the same interval of *N* timesteps.
+A dump frequency of an integer multiple of *N* can be used to regularly output a sample of the accumulated data.

-Note that when bonds are dumped to a file via the :doc:`dump local <dump>` command, bonds with type 0 (broken bonds) are not included.
+Note that when unbroken bonds are dumped to a file via the :doc:`dump local <dump>` command, bonds with type 0 (broken bonds) are not included.
 The :doc:`delete_bonds <delete_bonds>` command can also be used to query the status of broken bonds or permanently delete them, e.g.:

 .. code-block:: LAMMPS